“You yourselves have seen what I did to Egypt, and how I carried you on eagles’ wings and brought you to myself.”—Exodus 19:4

 The Jews of Yemen weren’t completely wrong.
 Although they were still waiting for the messiah, they were experiencing the miracles foretold by the prophets.
 The Jewish people were on their way home, and like eagles, they took flight.

 The children of Israel who left Egypt for Israel went on “eagles’ wings,” too.
-In this week’s Torah reading, God told them, “You yourselves have seen what I did to Egypt, and how I carried you on eagles’ wings and brought you to myself.”
+In these verses from Exodus chapter 19, God told them, “You yourselves have seen what I did to Egypt, and how I carried you on eagles’ wings and brought you to myself.”
 The children of Israel certainly didn’t fly on airplanes, so just what did God mean?

 The Jewish sages explain that all other birds carry their young in their claws because they are afraid of high-flying predators that soar above them.
 But no bird flies higher than the eagle.
 The eagle only has to worry about men below.
 So it puts its young on its wings.
 The eagle places itself between its young and any danger.
 If anyone wants to take a shot from below, they will have to deal with the eagle first.